 For more information about the GDPR, see the Official Journal of the European Union.

-Our Commitment to the GDPR
+Our commitment to the GDPR

 Kentico is very committed to achieving full compliance with GDPR.
 We value the privacy and security of our customers above anything else, and that's why we had already started dedicating resources in 2017 to make sure we had everything ready before the legislation came into effect.
-All necessary changes to the product and across the company were consulted with several legal and security domain experts, and we're building tools that will help you to satisfy the extended rights of your customers that come with the new legislation (such as right of access the information or right to be forgotten).
+All necessary changes to the product and across the company were consulted with several legal and security domain experts, and we're building tools that will help you to satisfy the extended rights of your customers that come with the new legislation (such as the right to access information or right to be forgotten).

 We also produced large numbers of articles on GDPR readiness in our blog, so don't miss those.
 We also delivered several features in our other product—Kentico EMS —that should help data controllers with their GDPR compliance.
 You can be assured we take GDPR compliance very seriously.